Holidays & Sabbaticals to Antarctica – In a Nutshell

 Temperature range: between 4°C (39°F) and 8°C (46°F).

-Our experienced team will guide you through the most suitable options based on how you would like to experience Antarctica.
+Our experienced team will guide you through a number of ideas based on how you would like to experience Antarctica.

-Browse the gallery for inspiration and please contact us for further ideas should you wish to start planning a holiday or sabbatical to Antarctica.
+Browse our gallery for inspiration and please contact us should you wish to start planning a holiday or sabbatical to Antarctica.